tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 Overlooking correlated features in importance scores<br/>
 (Correlations between features can cause the model to assign a shared importance to those features.
 Ignoring their redundancy may lead to incomplete or incorrect conclusions about their significance.

+### DATA SNOOPING

+- Data snooping, also known as data dredging or p-hacking, refers to the misuse of data analysis to find patterns in data that can be presented as statistically significant, thereby increasing the risk of false positives.

   -A machine learning engineer selected hyperparameters based on performance on the test set.
 What risk does this introduce?<br/>
 Data snooping<br/>
-(When you choose hyperparameters based on test‑set performance, the test set is no longer a true “unseen” dataset.
-You’ve indirectly learned from it, even if you didn’t retrain on it.
-This contaminates the evaluation process and leads to:
-Data snooping (data leakage) → the model has indirectly “peeked” at the test set Overly optimistic performance estimates
-A test set that no longer reflects real‑world generalization)
+(Data snooping occurs when information from the test set is used during model tuning, leading to over-optimistic and misleading results.n)

 ![Cross-validation algorithm](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Cross-validation%20algorithm.png)